Senate confirms Jackson as first Black woman on U.S. Supreme Court | Politics

 Ketanji Brown Jackson was confirmed by the Senate on Thursday as the first Black woman to serve on the Supreme Court in a milestone for the United States and a victory for President Joe Biden, who made good on a campaign promise as he seeks to infuse the federal judiciary with a broader range of backgrounds.

 Vice President Kamala Harris, who became the first Black woman to hold that post after Biden selected her as his 2020 election running mate, presided over the vote.
-A Harris spokesperson said the vice president believes Jackson will become an "exceptional" justice.
-'EQUAL JUSTICE'
+Afterward, Harris told reporters Jackson's confirmation "makes a very important statement about who we aspire to be" as a nation and that there will be "full representation and the finest and brightest and the best" on the Supreme Court.
+The White House said Jackson joined Biden and senior staff at the executive mansion to watch the vote and that the two will make remarks on Friday at an event celebrating her confirmation.

-Senate Majority Leader Chuck Schumer noted the country's legacy of slavery and past struggles to bring rights to women and Black Americans, adding: "Today we are taking a giant, bold and important step on the well-trodden path toward fulfilling our country's founding promise."
-Democratic Senator Dick Durbin, the Judiciary Committee chairman, said, "We are beginning to write another chapter in our nation's quest for equal justice under the law, and that chapter begins with three letters: KBJ," using her initials.
+'FOUNDING PROMISE' Senate Majority Leader Chuck Schumer noted the country's legacy of slavery and past struggles to bring rights to women and Black Americans, adding: "Today we are taking a giant, bold and important step on the well-trodden path toward fulfilling our country's founding promise."

-Biden appointed Jackson last year to the U.S. Court of Appeals for the District of Columbia Circuit after she spent eight years as a federal district judge.
-Like the three conservative justices appointed by the Democrat Biden's Republican predecessor Donald Trump, Jackson is young enough to serve for decades in the lifetime job.
-During her March confirmation hearings, Jackson said what she hopes to bring to the Supreme Court is similar to what the prior 115 justices have delivered: their own life experiences and perspectives.
-She said hers included time as a federal judge, a court-appointed lawyer for criminal defendants who could not afford an attorney, a member of a federal commission on criminal sentencing and "being a Black woman, lucky inheritor of the civil rights dream."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)